arumoy-shome/vim-text-lists/README.md

 This plugin provides utility functions for working with lists in (neo)vim.
 Namely, the plugin provides the following functionality:

 1. automatically continues an ordered or unordered list in both directions.
-1. toggle between the following states: unordered list item -> incomplete task -> complete task -> unordered list item (md, txt and git buffers only).
+1. toggle between the following states: unordered list item -> incomplete task -> complete task -> unordered list item (md, txt and gitcommit buffers only).

 # Supported filetypes

-Currently markdown, text, git and tex filetypes are supported.
-The same list markers are assumed for markdown, text and git buffers.
+Currently markdown, text, gitcommit and tex filetypes are supported.
+The same list markers are assumed for markdown, text and gitcommit buffers.
 The supported list markers can be found in `vtl#get_marker_pattern`.

 # Key bindings